-If you’re paying attention to fashion news headlines, there are reminders constantly that the industry is moving in a more inclusive direction.
-Model Teddy Quinlivan has become a champion for the trans community, Edward Enninful launched a new era of British Vogue with diversity at the forefront of its mission, and of course, non-straight-size models continue to find their place across the runways of Fashion Week.
-However, when it comes specifically to plus-size fashion, one designer says there isn’t a future for it.
-But that’s not as discouraging as it may sound.
+If you’re paying attention to fashion headlines, you’ll notice constant reminders that the industry is moving in a more inclusive direction.
+Model Teddy Quinlivan has become a champion for the trans community, Edward Enninful launched a new era of British Vogue with diversity at the forefront of its mission, and of course,non-“straight-size” models continue to find their place across the runways of fashion week.
+However, when it comes to plus-size fashion specifically, one designer says there isn’t a future for it—but that’s not as discouraging as it may sound.

 The collection’s three designs include a pair of overalls, a knit sweater, and a shirtdress with asymmetric pleating inspired by Solange Knowles.
 “I think she’s super dope in her colors and trying new things.
 I cling to everything she puts on,” Brooks told us.

-It remains to be seen if the world is ready to ditch the plus-size label just yet.
-But consider this elevated collection one step—or maybe three—closer.
-Read on for our chat with Brooks and Waldman, and take a look at the latest collaboration below.
+>It remains to be seen if the world is ready to ditch the plus-size label just yet, but consider this elevated collection one step—or maybe three—closer.

 DANIELLE BROOKS: Well, two things.
 First of all, Universal Standard has taught me that the possibilities are limitless.
 You might think somebody who’s done all this stuff [in her career] can do anything, but sometimes you really can’t—you feel stuck, especially in an industry that doesn’t really care about what I put on my body.
 So Universal Standard has given me that, and that’s really a gift.